The Tale of the Man That Turned 30

 “He always picks guys that have bigger dicks than I do for our threeways”

-Open relationships are a bad idea and those that do last tend to be nothing more than relationships of convenience.
+Those are just a few things I’ve heard inside in my office from ‘open’ couples.
+Open relationships are a bad idea and those relationships that do last tend to be nothing more than relationships of convenience.

-A lot of times the lower income partner will try to show he is sincere by taking on more of the housework but then resentment builds up in him because he feels like a maid/servant.
+A lot of times the lower-income partner will try to show he is sincere by taking on more of the housework but then he begins to resent the higher-income partner because he feels as though he’s being treated like a maid.

 6. Successful gay relationships are slow

 Relationships, especially gay relationships, just don’t work that way.
 It takes time to build that true love and trust.
-That guy that made you cum 5 times last night and now you want to be with him forever?
+Remember that guy that made you cum 5 times and then you wanted to be with him forever?

 A relationship is a team effort and it must have a strong foundation to withstand the headwinds of temptation and jealous friends.